madslaz/Burp_Suite_Certified_Practitioner/Deserialization.md

 #### PHP Generic Gadget Chains
 * Most languages that frequently suffer from insecure deserialization vulnerabilities have equivalent proof-of-concept tools.
 For example, for PHP-based sites, you can use PHP Generic Gadget Chains (PHPGGC).

+#### Working with Documented Gadget Chains
+- There may not always be a dedicated tool available for exploiting known gadget chains in a framework used by the target application.
+In this case, it's always worth looking online to see if there are any documented exploits that you can adapt manually.
+Tweaking the code may require some basic understanding of the language and framework, and you might need to serialize the object yourself, but the approach is still considerably less effort than building an exploit from stach.

 #### Lab: Modifying Serialized Objects
 * Decoding the session token as Base64 results in `O:4:"User":2:{s:8:"username";s:6:"wiener";s:5:"admin";b:0;}`.
 Flipping 0 to 1 and then attaching the session token to the request to `GET /admin/delete?username=carlos` to delete Carlos.
 * I was able to identify the admin panel by refreshing my account page with the altered session token, and the option appeared.
 I could use match and replace to make this easier.